If you’ve got your sights set on starting a construction company in 2023, you’ll need to have the ambition necessary to build a successful business.

 You can do this by creating an LLC (limited liability company), corporation, or other legal structure.
 This will help protect you from personal liability and provide tax benefits.

-Be sure to research the specific requirements for your state so that you comply with all local laws and regulations.
+Each state has its own LLC laws, so be sure to research the specific requirements to comply with all local laws and regulations.

 Step 7: Get the Necessary Licenses, Certifications & Permits